-All great art reflects the world around it.
+With Binary Creed and other artist, all great art reflects the world around it.
 It does not exist in a vacuum.
 It fearlessly holds up a mirror to reality as it is rather than what we would wish it to be.

-Such art is grist for the mill to Swedish progressive metal band BINARY CREED, who follow up their well-received ‘Restitution’ album with their new “A Battle Won”opus through Rockshots Records / MVD Entertainment Distribution for North American release on September 8th, 2017.
+Such art is grist for the mill to Swedish progressive metal band Binary Creed, who follow up their well-received ‘Restitution’ album with their new “A Battle Won”opus through Rockshots Records / MVD Entertainment Distribution for North American release on September 8th, 2017.

-Inspired by power and progressive metal such as Judas Priest, Queensryche, Nevermore and Opeth, singer Andreas Stoltz describes the sound of BINARY CREED as “melodic, gritty, atmospheric, layered and heavy!”
+Inspired by power and progressive metal such as Judas Priest, Queensryche, Nevermore and Opeth, singer Andreas Stoltz describes the sound of Binary Creed as “melodic, gritty, atmospheric, layered and heavy!”

 Stoltz says the subject matter of “A Battle Won” is as heavy as its music.